Cristianncaste18/Cristianncaste18/README.md

 ### Hi there 👋
-:man_student: 10th semester student of Science and Systems engineering at Universidad de San Carlos de Guatemala
+:man_student: I'm a 10th semester student of Science and Systems engineering at Universidad de San Carlos de Guatemala
 :cloud: AWS Certified Solution Architect - Associate
 🌱 I’m currently studying for the AWS Certified Developer - Asssociate and AWS Certified SysOps Administrator - Associate
 :whale: Fan of Docker and Kubernetes, someday I want to achieve the certifications CKDA y CKA.